How To Get Rid Of A Blood Blister Naturally Using Home Remedies

 Natural Home Remedies For Blood Blisters

 Apply an ice pack wrapped in a small towel over the affected area for about 10 mins.
 Dab a small amount of lavender+almond oil, witch hazel extract, fresh aloe vera gel, or calendula salve on the blister at least 3-4 times a day.
-In case if the blister bursts, avoid peeling the skin off and be sure to keep the area dry, clean, and dressed with sterile gauze to prevent infection.
+If the blister bursts, avoid peeling the skin off and be sure to keep the area dry, clean, and dressed with sterile gauze to prevent infection.

 We all know how frustrating painful blood blisters can be.
 These pesky little guys usually form when you get a bruise or accidentally pinch your skin.
 If your finger has ever gotten caught in a drawer (ouch!), you probably know what this feels like.
 This can lead to broken blood vessels, forming tiny pouches of fluid in the skin’s upper layers.
 Blood collects under the damaged skin in order to cushion the tissue underneath, allowing it to heal.
 It’s your body’s way of going into damage control.
 By the time new skin grows under the blister, the skin on top will dry and peel off.1 2

 If you’re prone to blisters – or just plain clumsy – you might be wondering how to prevent them.
 Luckily, there are a few simple precautions you can take.
 Wearing protective gloves while you’re doing heavy manual work or using tools is an awesome start.
 Using proper shoes while exercising or playing sports can help, too.3 But what if you already have one?
-Here’s how to wave goodbye to blisters in the most natural way.

 Most blisters heal own their own in about 3 to 7 days.
 But why wait?
 Here are some things you can do to help move things along: